There are several ways to obtain copies of documents:

 • Print Electronic Records from your Personal Computer using PACER

-You may print copies of documents, download documents to your own computer or search information in your case.
+PACER stands for Public Access to Court Electronic Records.
+You may use PACER to print copies of documents, download documents to your own computer or search for information in your case.
 The PACER system is available days, nights and weekends.

 • Print Electronic Records at the Clerk’s Office from Public Computer Terminals

-You may send a written request for copies by email or mail to the office where your case was filed.
+You may send a written request for copies from a Central District of Illinois case file by email or mail to the office where the case was filed.
 Click here for addresses, phone numbers and email addresses for each office.

 Your request must include: